Skip to main content

 4. Stress Management the Shield against Disruption

 Your body is designed to handle acute, short-term stress.
-The release of the stress hormone is a survival mechanism that prepares you for a “fight or flight” response.
+The release of the stress hormone cortisol is a survival mechanism that prepares you for a “fight or flight” response.
 In modern life, however, many people experience chronic, low-grade stress from work, finances, and personal obligations.

 Persistently elevated cortisol levels are profoundly disruptive to your hormonal health.
 Cortisol and testosterone have an inverse relationship; as one rises, the other tends to fall.
 Chronic stress effectively keeps your body in a perpetual state of emergency, diverting resources away from long-term projects like building muscle and maintaining libido, and toward immediate survival.